UltraCart/rest_api_v2_sdk_javascript/docs/AutoorderApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ultraCartSimpleApiKey.apiKeyPrefix = 'Token';

-var apiInstance = new UltraCartRestApiV2.AutoorderApi();
+var apiInstance = new UltraCartRestApiV2.AutoOrderApi();

-var autoOrderOid = 56; // Integer | The auto order oid to retrieve.
+var autoOrderOid = 56; // Number | The auto order oid to retrieve.

 var opts = {
   'expand': "expand_example" // String | The object expansion to perform on the result.
 See documentation for examples